CompOmics/compomics.github.io/peptide-shaker/_posts/2017-10-09-releasenotes.md

 ---

+**Changes in PeptideShaker 1.16.14 (October 9.
+2017):**

+* FEATURE IMPROVEMENT: Fixed issues with getting data from QuickGO (changed from http to https).

+---

 **Changes in PeptideShaker 1.16.13 (September 5.
 2017):**

 * FEATURE IMPROVEMENT: Fixed issues with getting data from the new QuickGO, mainly required in the GO Analysis tab.